econdojo/econdojo/README.md

 }
 ```

-Grounded in first principles, my research agenda is organized around three areas: `macroeconomics`, `Bayesian statistics`, and `game theory`.
+Grounded in first principles, my research agenda is organized around three areas: `macroeconomics`, `econometrics`, and `game theory`.
 One line of my research develops time and frequency-domain approaches to dynamic equilibrium models of expectations formation.
 Another line develops Markov chain Monte Carlo methods for estimating large-scale structural models.
 These tools are applied to study monetary and fiscal policy, asset prices, and social networks.
 Recently, I like to train neural nets regularized by economic theory.
 My previous research studies the evolution of cooperative and altruistic human behavior.

 As an educator, I teach economics, statistics, and computer science to both high school and college students.
 I also co-founded [Business School 101](https://www.youtube.com/@BusinessSchool101), a rapidly growing YouTube channel dedicated to providing practical business education to a broad audience.
 Beyond the classroom, I am a thematic investor for space economy and have rich experience in derivative trading.